Information for Councils

 We will work with Councils to ensure that only reputable organisations are licenced or allowed to use this means of fundraising in their cities.

-We will manage all infringements and complaints around face-to-face fundraising.
+We will manage infringements and complaints around face-to-face fundraising.

-With the PFRA as a single point of contact for Councils, Business Associations (in Auckland) we are able to maintain excellent communication and manage issues very quickly.
+With the PFRA as a single point of contact for Councils, and Business Associations we are able to maintain excellent communication and manage issues very quickly.

 Developing monthly city rosters for Councils ensures sites are limited and rested to provide ongoing sustainability and maintain good relationships with local businesses and associations.